INFORMSJoC/2020.1022/README.md

 The MATLAB file [test_cases.m](scripts/test_cases.m) can be used to generate random instances from the VBOHCAR data set as it is.
 If users choose to consider a different time period, the file [VBOHCAR](results/VBOHCAR.xlsx) must be adjusted so that the sheet *Distances* includes all OHCA occurrences and links to the road distances.
 Additionally, if a different time period is used, users must also adjust the MATLAB source code so that no errors occur when reading the data sets.

 ## Virginia Beach OHCA Dispatch Data Set (VBOHCAR)
 The Excel file [VBOHCAR](results/VBOHCAR.xlsx) contains the final data set of all OHCAs registered in the city of Virginia Beach from January 1, 2017, until June 30, 2019.
+The file contains three sheets:
 - OHCAs: contains the spatiotemporal information about all dispatches made by either the EMS, Fire or Police department for the city of Virginia Beach that were initially classified as an OHCA.
 - Base_Stations: contains the spatial information for all the first-responder stations in the city of Virginia Beach.
 - Distances: contains both the Haversine and the road distances for each OHCA-Base station pair.